ramses02/Metastasis_Diagnosis/README.md

 ## Data Preprocessing

-In this project, we've taken several important steps in data preprocessing:
+In this project, we have undergone several essential data preprocessing steps after partitioning the provided training data into our custom training, validation, and testing sets:

-We prepared the target variables (y_train, y_test, and y_valid) for use in deep learning models by converting them to NumPy arrays, changing their data type to float32, and reshaping them into column vectors.
+1. To prepare the target variables (y_train, y_test, and y_valid) for utilization in deep learning models, we transformed them into NumPy arrays, adjusted their data type to float32, and reshaped them into column vectors.

-We normalized the pixel values of the images in the dataset to a range of [0.0, 1.0] by dividing each pixel value by 255.0.
-This normalization process is a standard preprocessing step in deep learning tasks, ensuring that the pixel values are within a consistent and manageable range for neural network training.
+2. We standardized the pixel values of the images within the dataset to fall within the range of [0.0, 1.0].
+This standardization process involved dividing each pixel value by 255.0.
+This standardization procedure is a fundamental preprocessing operation frequently applied in deep learning endeavors.
+Its purpose is to ensure that the pixel values remain consistent and manageable for neural network training, ultimately enhancing model performance.

 ## Model Performance and Analysis